iamnotcoding/VSRGToOsuMaina/README.md

-# VSRGToOsuMaina
+# VSRGToOsuMania
-A program that reads a video and creates a osu maina map out of it
+A program that reads a video and creates a osu mania map out of it